abilandz/PH8124/Lecture_7/Lecture_7.md

 echo $Var
 ```

 this version will strip off from each line the trailing hidden new line character '\n', and the printout is scrambled.
+The technical reason for that is that in the 2nd example **Bash** will use by default the new line character```\n```, alongside an empty character and the tab character ```\t``` to break the command input into tokens.

 To quote or not to quote: As a rule of thumb, and whenever in doubt, it is always safer to use weak quotes than not to quote.